LGBTQ rights in Iran: Recognition of same-sex relationships

 Same-sex marriage and civil unions are not legally recognized in Iran.
 Traditional Iranian families often exercise strong influence in whom, and when, their children marry and even what profession they chose.
-Few LGBT Iranians come out to family due to the fear of being rejected.
+Few LGBTQ Iranians come out to family due to the fear of being rejected.
 No legislation exists to address discrimination or bias motivated violence on the basis of sexual orientation or gender identity.

 Traditional Iranian families tend to prohibit their children from dating, as it is not a part of Iranian culture, although this has become somewhat more tolerated, among liberals.
-In 2004, an independent film was released, directed by Maryam Keshavarz, that examined the changing mores of Iranian youth when it comes to sex and dating.
+In 2004, an independent film, Circumstances (2011) was released, directed by Maryam Keshavarz, that examined the changing mores of Iranian youth when it comes to sex and dating.

 Gay Iranian couples are often afraid to be seen together in public, and report that LGBTQ people were widely stereotyped as being sex-obsessed child molesters, rapists, and disease-ridden.